flattiverse/connector-csharp/PROTOCOL.md

 Returns the number in the player list this player is.
 If it's 0-63, then it's a real player, if it's 64, then it's an admin/spectator account.

 This command will only be answered by the server once all metadata has been transmitted to the player.
-As such, it should generally be used at the beginning.
+As such, it should generally be used at the beginning before giving the control to the player.

+Returns: `integer`.

+#### `setUnit`

+Sets the unit to the specified settings.
+You need to specify the parameters `universe` (integer, id) and `unit` (json).

+The unit will be created or replaced (if possible).
+Replacing a non editable unit (name colission with a playership, etc.) will result in the corresponding `GameException`.

+Returns: Nothing (empty confirmation) or `GameException`.

 ## List of units and their definition